This Policy sets out the requirements for privacy across CIMIC Group Limited and entities it controls (the Group).

-- outside Australia, in accordance with the applicable law.
+Any personal information outside Australia, will be treated in accordance with the applicable law.

 1. What personal information do we collect?

-Personal information will not be shared, sold or disclosed other than in accordance with this Policy, without an individual’s permission, or in accordance with the Privacy Act.
+Personal information will not be shared, sold or disclosed by CIMIC other than in accordance with this Policy, without an individual’s permission, or in accordance with the Privacy Act.

 CIMIC only collects, holds, uses or discloses personal information where it is reasonably necessary to:

-- maintain or establish a business relationship, including as a customer, supplier, contractor, or employee;
+- maintain or establish a business relationship, including with a customer, supplier, contractor, or employee;

 - enable CIMIC to assist to provide services; or to improve, and better understand preferences in respect of CIMIC services; and

 - fulfil its legal or regulatory obligations.